 My husband said stop reading Ms magazine!

-I jumped in my car to check out a college scene,
+I jumped in my car to check the college scene,

 Lit classes for sure, then I ran into a Nursing Dean.

 Soaked up every word, no more frivolous teen.

 So much energy; school, kids.
 I had time for everything.